Our Board of Directors

 DIRECTOR

-Jessica is the newest member of the To Tatou Vai Board, bringing with her a strong professional background in financial accounting and strategic financial management.
+Jessica Puiri is a valued member of the To Tatou Vai Board of Directors, bringing a strong professional background in financial accounting and strategic financial management.
 Over the past eight years, she has worked in the Cook Islands’ offshore trust and banking sector, gaining extensive experience in managing significant asset portfolios and ensuring robust financial oversight.

 With her analytical strengths, fresh perspectives, and collaborative approach, Jessica adds valuable depth to the Board’s governance team.
 Her expertise supports To Tatou Vai’s mission to deliver sustainable, reliable, and community-focused services for the people of the Cook Islands.